How a Customer Ran Microsoft 365 Reports on Groups in Minutes

 Valerie runs a lot of reports as the IT admin at a consultancy firm.
 Many of them must be run every quarter.
-One report that she always dreads is the one that reports on all the groups in her company tenant and requires her to gather a lot of data that is scattered across several web pages in the Microsoft 365 portal.
-With over 2,000 users, it is really difficult to see all the data at once.
-Manually aggregating the information is tedious, prone to errors and can take days to complete.
+One report that she always dreads is the one that reports on all the Microsoft Office 365 groups in her company tenant.
+With over 2,000 users, she finds it hard to see all the data at once.

 In the admin portal, the information Valerie needs is scattered in different views, making it very difficult to consolidate the data.
 She could export a list for each group type, such as security, Teams, or distribution lists, but she would have to look up each group to see the members and then add them manually to her exported list.
 This is a very tedious and time-consuming task where mistakes and omissions can happen easily.

-With sapio365, Valerie didn’t have to go different places to get a global view of all the groups in her environment.
+With sapio365, Valerie didn’t have to go different places to get a global view of all the Office 365 groups in her environment.
 She was able to see all the groups and their associated properties without searching for the specific details she needed, like group members and their department, group privacy settings, group type and creation date.
 And getting a final view of group member information did not mean losing all the other group properties that she needed.
 Best of all, she would not have to manually collect the data.
 She didn’t have to worry about missing any data or making a mistake.

 With all this data right at her fingertips, Valerie could easily organize it according to the requirements of the report and export it to Excel.